FusionAuth/terraform-provider-fusionauth/docs/resources/tenant.md

   * `days` - (Optional) The password maximum age in days.
 The number of days after which FusionAuth will require a user to change their password.
 Required when systemConfiguration.maximumPasswordAge.enabled is set to true.
   * `enabled` - (Optional) Indicates that the maximum password age is enabled and being enforced.
 * `minimum_password_age` - (Optional)
+  * `enabled` - (Optional) Indicates that the minimum password age is enabled and being enforced.
   * `seconds` - (Optional) The password minimum age in seconds.
 When enabled FusionAuth will not allow a password to be changed until it reaches this minimum age.
 Required when systemConfiguration.minimumPasswordAge.enabled is set to true.
-  * `enabled` - (Optional) Indicates that the minimum password age is enabled and being enforced.
 * `multi_factor_configuration` - (Optional)
-  * `login_policy` - (Optional)  When set to `Enabled` and a user has one or more two-factor methods configured, the user will be required to complete a two-factor challenge during login.
-When set to `Disabled`, even when a user has configured one or more two-factor methods, the user will not be required to complete a two-factor challenge during login.
-When the login policy is to `Required`, a two-factor challenge will be required during login.
-If a user does not have configured two-factor methods, they will not be able to log in.
   * `authenticator` - (Optional)
     * `enabled` - (Optional) When enabled, users may utilize an authenticator application to complete a multi-factor authentication request.
 This method uses TOTP (Time-Based One-Time Password) as defined in RFC 6238 and often uses an native mobile app such as Google Authenticator.
   * `email` - (Optional)
     * `enabled` - (Optional) When enabled, users may utilize an email address to complete a multi-factor authentication request.
     * `template_id` - (Optional) The Id of the email template that is used when notifying a user to complete a multi-factor authentication request.
+  * `login_policy` - (Optional)  When set to `Enabled` and a user has one or more two-factor methods configured, the user will be required to complete a two-factor challenge during login.
+When set to `Disabled`, even when a user has configured one or more two-factor methods, the user will not be required to complete a two-factor challenge during login.
+When the login policy is to `Required`, a two-factor challenge will be required during login.
+If a user does not have configured two-factor methods, they will not be able to log in.
   * `sms` - (Optional)
     * `enabled` - (Optional) When enabled, users may utilize a mobile phone number to complete a multi-factor authentication request.
     * `messenger_id` - (Optional) The messenger that is used to deliver a SMS multi-factor authentication request.
     * `template_id` - (Optional) The Id of the SMS template that is used when notifying a user to complete a multi-factor authentication request.
-* `name` - (Required) The unique name of the Tenant.
 * `oauth_configuration` - (Optional)
   * `client_credentials_access_token_populate_lambda_id` - (Optional) The Id of a lambda that will be called to populate the JWT during a client credentials grant. **Note:** A paid edition of FusionAuth is required to utilize client credentials grant.
 * `password_encryption_configuration` - (Optional)